-(1) Affordable Housing Financing Application (AHFA) When is this due?
-Pre-Application Final Application X 8609 Applicants must submit a completed AHFA, OHFA's proforma, designed specifically for the 4% LIHTC program, which will be posted with other application materials by the deadline indicated in the Program Calendar.
+(1) Affordable Housing Financing Application (AHFA)

+Applicants must submit a completed AHFA, OHFA's proforma, designed specifically for the 4% LIHTC program for the round and year you are submitting, which will be posted with other application materials by the deadline indicated in the Program Calendar.
 Please note, OHFA will not accept applications that use the incorrect AHFA.

+(2) Appraisal

-(2) Appraisal When is this due?
-Pre-Application Final Application X 8609 Applications must include an as-is appraisal for all development site(s) which complies with all Appraisal Requirements in the most recently-published Underwriting Guidelines.
-(3) Architectural Plans and Design & Construction Features Form (DCFF) When is this due?
-Pre-Application Final Application X 8609 Applications must include architectural plans for all development site(s) in accordance with the most recently-published OHFA Design & Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
+Applications must include an as-is appraisal for all development site(s) which complies with all Appraisal Requirements in the most recently-published Underwriting Guidelines.

+(3) Architectural Plans and Design & Construction Features Form (DCFF)

+Applications must include architectural plans for all development site(s) in accordance with the most recently-published OHFA Design & Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
 Architectural plans must be submitted both in 11" x 17" hard copy and electronically.

-(4) Authorization to Release Tax Information When is this due?
-Pre-Application Final Application X 8609 Final Applications must include a completed Authorization to Release Tax Information Form for the parent company of each member of the ownership entity and the parent company of the HDAP recipient.
-(5) Articles of Incorporation (Non-Profit Developers Only) When is this due?
-Pre-Application Final Application X 8609 Applications submitted by non-profit developers and/or co-developers must include the organizational articles of incorporation evidencing 501(c)(3) or 501(c)(4) status.
+(4) Authorization to Release Tax Information

+Applications must include a completed Authorization to Release Tax Information Form for the parent company of each member of the ownership entity and the parent company of the HDAP recipient.
+Instructions may be found on the website.

+(5) Articles of Incorporation (Non-Profit Developers Only)

+Applications submitted by non-profit developers and/or co-developers must include the organizational articles of incorporation evidencing 501(c)(3) or 501(c)(4) status.

-(6) Audited Financial Statements for Existing Properties (Preserved Affordability Only) When is this due?
-Pre-Application Final Application X 8609 Preserved Affordability applications must include the most recent two years of audited financial statements for the project.
-(7) Conditional Financial Commitments When is this due?
-Pre-Application Final Application X 8609 Conditional financial commitments must be evidenced by a letter from the funding entity stating the following: loan or grant amount. loan term and amortization schedule/term (and/or payment requirements). interest rate. fees associated with the loan or grant. reserve requirements; and lien position of the loan.
+(6) Audited Financial Statements for Existing Properties (Preserved Affordability Only)

+Preserved Affordability applications must include the most recent two years of audited financial statements for the project.

+(7) Conditional Financial Commitments

+In addition to the requirements in the most recently approved underwriting guidelines, conditional financial commitments must be evidenced by a letter from the funding entity stating the following:

+- loan or grant amount.

+- loan term and amortization schedule/term (and/or payment requirements).

+- interest rate.

+- fees associated with the loan or grant.

+- reserve requirements; and

+- lien position of the loan.

+Projects that have received an Inducement Resolution from the OHFA Board must include a copy of the executed Inducement Resolution.

 The applicant must provide supporting documentation detailing the terms and conditions of any assumed or restructured debt including the current outstanding balance.

 Commitment letters are required for Capital Contributions, Deferred Developer Fee, Equity and Seller Financing.

+Projects including Federal Historic Tax Credits must submit the SHPO recommendation of approval from their Part 2 Application.

+No letter may indicate it is not a commitment, or it is a term sheet.

+Competitive sources that have not been conditionally committed do not meet OHFA requirements.
+Applicants submitting a competitive source that is not conditionally committed will be considered to have a funding gap and the application will be rejected.

-(8) Condominimized Space Description When is this due?
-Pre-Application Final Application X 8609
+(8) Condominimized Space Description